-There are several email or domain hosting services that can help you set up a business email account on your domain—in fact, you can often create your business email and business domain name with the same service (see below).
+There are several email or domain hosting services that can help you set up a business email account on your domain—in fact, you can often create your business email and business domain name with the same service.

 Get Domain Name Help with Incfile

-If you’re ready to start your business, Incfile can be the partner you need, from free business incorporation to registered agents to domain name and business email registration.
-Since 2004, Incfile has helped over 250,000 entrepreneurs and business owners get their businesses off the ground.
+If you're ready to start your business, Incfile can be the partner you need, from free business incorporation to registered agents and more.
+Since 2004, Incfile has helped over 500,000 entrepreneurs and business owners get their businesses off the ground.

 In today’s economy, having a business domain name and a company email is essential for success.
 These two components help add credibility to your business, build your brand and give you a footprint in the ever-growing cyber community.